Pure Energy (Information Society album)

 Pure Energy: The Very Best of Information Society is a compilation album by the electronic band Information Society.
 It is generally poorly regarded by band members.
+Released three years after their previous compilation, strange haircuts // cardboard guitars // and computer samples, lead singer Kurt Harland was not involved with production.

 Production

-This album contains tracks from the albums Don't Be Afraid (done by Kurt Harland alone) and InSoc Recombinant (a remix album, again a solo work by Harland), along with different mixes of "Are 'Friends' Electric?" and "What's on Your Mind", and a cover version of a Madonna song (which had been made for Cleopatra's tribute album entitled Virgin Voices Vol. 1: A Tribute to Madonna).
+This album contains tracks from the albums Don't Be Afraid (done by Harland alone) and InSoc Recombinant (a remix album, again a solo work by Harland), along with different mixes of "Are 'Friends' Electric?" and "What's on Your Mind", and a cover version of a Madonna song (which had been made for Cleopatra's tribute album entitled Virgin Voices Vol. 1: A Tribute to Madonna).

 The album was produced by Cleopatra Records from archived material without any involvement from the band.
 Despite being listed in the liner notes as the album's producer, singer Harland did not work on it, and did not know of it before it was released.